-- Precautionary Statements and Pictograms: Measures to minimize or prevent adverse effects. - Product Identifier (ingredient disclosure): Name or number used for a hazardous product on a label or in the SDS. - Supplier identification: The name, address and telephone number should be provided on the label. - Supplemental information: non-harmonized information.
+- Precautionary Statements and Pictograms: Measures to minimize or prevent adverse effects. - Product Identifier (ingredient disclosure): Name or number used for a hazardous product on a label or in the SDS. - Supplier identification: Name, address and telephone number. - Supplemental information: non-harmonized information.